Krishnatripathi09/Node-Learnings-Advanced/ReadMe.md

 });
 ```
 So here we are creating a sign In API so here we will extract our email and password from the request body and then we will check
-if the email exists in our database or not then if the user exists then we will check if the password is valid or not and if all the things
+if the email exists in our database or not then if the user exists then we will check if the password is valid or not and if all the things are valid then we will send the response Login Successful OR We will send the error message for that particular Error.

-are valid then we will send the response Login Successful OR We will send the error message for that particular Error.
+##Pull request